-Exercise handouts Handout 4c: Gender myths and stereotypes
+Handout 4c: Gender myths and stereotypes

-"My only job was cooking, cleaning and caring for the children I wanted to do more, but I was trapped in this domestic role.
+"My only job was cooking, cleaning and caring for the children.
+I wanted to do more, but I was trapped in this domestic role.
 I never expected to become as confident as I am.
 If I did speak, I would be so nervous I couldn't express much.
-Now everything has changed, I'm the Village Chief!"
+Now, everything has changed, I'm the Village Chief!"

-Ean Poise, Village Chief.
-Cambodia partner Banteay Srei
+(Ean Poise, Village Chief, Cambodia)